How To Have Less Back Pain at Work

 Following weeks 1, 6, and 12, participants filled out comprehensive surveys.
 The surveys had a modified brief pain inventory and the Roland Morris Disability Questionnaire, designed to self-assess one’s physical disability caused by low back pain.

-Another study also reports that transitioning from a seated to a standing position every 30 minutes during the workday can significantly reduce fatigue levels and lower back discomfort in overweight/obese office workers.
+Another study also reports that transitioning from a seated to a standing position every 30 minutes during the workday can significantly reduce fatigue and lower back discomfort in overweight/obese office workers.

 Standing vs. sitting lowers the risk of heart disease.